sgrieve/GEG6230/week_6/modelbuilder_practical/modelbuilder_practical.md

 We need to find all of the trees within a distance of an object, so lets create a buffer.
 Search for `Buffer (Analysis Tools)` and click and drag the tool into the ModelBuilder window.
 Initially it will load as a grey rectangle connected to a grey oval.
 Remember that our input data are blue ovals, so that means that ovals are used to represent data, and rectangles represent tools.

 Once we have added a tool it needs to be connected to some data.
-Click and drag on the `trees` oval to connect it to the `Buffer` tool and selecting `Input Features` when prompted.
+Click and drag on the `road` oval to connect it to the `Buffer` tool and selecting `Input Features` when prompted.
 Now double click on the buffer tool, choose a sensible place to store the output, and set the distance to `400 meters`.
 Click OK, and when you return to the main ModelBuilder window, the tool will have turned yellow, and its output green.

 Repeat this process with a second buffer tool, this time connected to `lake.shp`, with a buffer distance of `300 meters`.
 Your model should now look similar to this: